robwillup/mithrandir/docs/Algorithms_And_Data_Structures/Cracking_The_Code_Interview/2023-12-20@Preparing_For_Tech_Interviews.md

 ## Preparation Map

 * 1+ Years before the interview
-  * Build projects outside of school/worl
+  * Build projects outside of school/work
   * Learn multiple programming languages
   * Expand network
   * Build website / portfolio showcasing your experience
   * Focus work on "meaty"/coding projects
-  * Do LeetCode / Hackerhand
+  * Do LeetCode / HackerRank
 * 3 - 12 Months before the interview
   * Continue to work on projects
   * Try to add on one more project